OMV’s Approach to Sustainability

 2 See Abbreviations and Definitions for definition of a Process Safety Event (PSE).

-4 OMV carbon intensity of product portfolio measures the CO2 equivalent emissions generated through usage of OMV’s products sold to third parties in CO2 equivalent/toe sold.
+4 OMV carbon intensity of product portfolio measures the CO2 equivalent emissions generated through usage of OMV’s products sold to third parties in t CO2 equivalent/toe sold.

 5 Management level: executives and advanced career level